eGenix/egenix-micro-benchmark/README.md

 - The **verify** part is run after the bench part to check whether the bench part did in fact run correctly and as expected.
 This part is not timed.

 The comment section headers must each start with "`# Init`", "`# Bench`", "`# Verify`" respectively.
 Text after the initial section indicator is ignored.
-Code outside these sections is ignored.
+Code outside these sections is ignored when the function is run as a micro benchmark; it still runs when the function is called normally.

 ### Benchmark runner